This is the end, but James Bond always returns.

 Nobody Does It Better?
 Well, that’s why we’re here, right?
-Carly Simon’s elegiac theme from The Spy Who Loved Me, was composed, as with the score, by Pulitzer Prize–winner Marvin Hamlisch (it’s one of the few non-Barry scored movies before the 1990s), with lyrics not by Simon, a celebrated singer-songwriter in her own right, but the future Mrs. Burt Bacharach, Carole Bayer Sager, who was romantically involved with Hamlisch at the time.
+Now 76, back in ‘77 Carly Simon performed the elegiac theme from The Spy Who Loved Me, which was composed, as with the score, by Pulitzer Prize–winner Marvin Hamlisch (it’s one of the few non-Barry scored movies before the 1990s).
+The lyrics were not by Simon, a celebrated singer-songwriter in her own right, but the future Mrs. Burt Bacharach, Carole Bayer Sager, who was romantically involved with Hamlisch at the time.

 That intimate element seeped into the song, though the gentle piano of the opening bars (based on an unspecified Mozart riff, according to Hamlisch) is a tad misleading, disguising a lust-drunk power anthem about a mythic lover that deceptively builds with an orchestral climax that is essentially about sex.
 Or as the appropriately named Roger Moore said at the end of the film, “Keeping the British end up.”

-Although it’s the favourite of many 007 aficionados, it misses out on the top slot because great song that it is, it doesn’t actually sound like a Bond theme.
-Though unlike Goldfinger, at least this one is actually about our hero—he’s so vain he probably thinks this song is about him—and he’s right: no other 007 tune captures the spirit of the character himself, while still managing to pull off a certain universality.
+Nobody Does it Better is the favourite of many 007 aficionados, but, great song that it is, it doesn’t actually sound much like a Bond theme.
+Though unlike Goldfinger, at least this one is actually about our hero — he’s so vain he probably thinks this song is about him — and he’s right: no other 007 tune captures the spirit of the character himself, while still managing to pull off a certain universality.
 It’s the song that, if he were real, would be played at Bond’s funeral while all his friends and discarded lovers got teary-eyed together.
 In fact, he probably would have insisted on it, and then jumped out of the coffin, and skied down an exploding mountain.
 Just for kicks.